Battle of Pungdo: Kowshing Incident

 Chinese casualties were approximately 1,100, including more than 800 from the troop transport Kowshing alone, with the Japanese suffering light casualties and only 1 ship lightly damaged.
 Some 300 Chinese troops survived by swimming to nearby islands.
+They were later rescued by the German gunboat Iltis and the French gunboat Le Lion.

+Aftermath

-Aftermath of the battleJiyuan arrived in Weihaiwei with news of the encounter and immediately underwent two weeks of repair work, as the damage the ship had sustained was quite serious.
+Jiyuan arrived in Weihaiwei with news of the encounter and immediately underwent two weeks of repair work, as the damage the ship had sustained was quite serious.
 Sixteen of her crew had been killed and 25 wounded.

 Yoshino and Akitsushima, along with the captured gunboat Tsao-Kiang, returned to the vicinity of Pungdo Island, where they made rendezvous with Naniwa and Yaeyama, Musashi and Ōshima, which had just arrived from Chemulpo.
 Later that day, Rear Admiral Tsuboi ordered Yaeyama, Musashi and Ōshima, along with Akitsushima andTsao-Kiang, to join the main fleet at Kunsan under Vice-Admiral Itō.

 The battle had a direct impact on the fighting on land.
 The reinforcements, together with twelve pieces of artillery on board Kowshing, and other military supplies on board Tsao-kiang, failed to reach Asan.
 The outnumbered and isolated Chinese detachment in Asan was attacked and defeated in the subsequent Battle of Seonghwan, four days later.
-Formal declarations of war came only on August 1, 1894, after the battle.Naniwa was under the command of Captain (later Fleet Admiral) Tōgō Heihachirō.
+Formal declarations of war came only on August 1, 1894, after the battle.

+Naniwa was under the command of Captain (later Fleet Admiral) Tōgō Heihachirō.
 The owners of Kowshing launched protests against the sinking in the press and demanded compensation from the Japanese government.
 The response of the British public to Japan having fired upon a vessel flying the Red Ensign was negative, and the sinking almost led to a diplomatic incident between the two nations.
 Japan came under criticism for having failed to make any effort to rescue any of the Chinese survivors of the sinking.
 However, calls for Japan to pay an indemnity quickly ceased after British jurists ruled that the action was in conformity with international law regarding the treatment of mutineers.
 The sinking was also specifically cited by the Chinese government as one of the "treacherous actions" by the Japanese in their formal declaration of war against Japan.

 One major result of this battle was the introduction of Western maritime prize rules into Japanese law.
 On August 21, 1894, a new Japanese law provided for the establishment of a Japanese prize court at Sasebo to judge on such matters.

 In 2000, a Korean salvage company tried to salvage the wreck of Kowshing, claiming to investors that the ship contained a treasure of gold and silver bullion.
 The wreckage was destroyed in the operation, and only a few artifacts of little monetary value were discovered.